Vixel2006/vixel2006/README.md

 🔹 **GRF** - A new fusion architecture that can do effiecent fusion and scale linearly with number of modalties for limited compute tasks like in robotics and self-driving cars.

+🔹 **PoktAid** - A mobile application for ai-assested first aid completely offline for medical reasons.

 ---